 Referee Umpire Linesman Line Judge Side Judge Field Judge SCRIMMAGE PLAYS 12-16 yds deep, QB right side.
 Count A, confirm with U. Alert for false start, snap infraction, illegal shift.
 7-9 yds deep opposite R. Key= G, C, G, & T opposite of R. Count A, confirm with R. Check line numbering 50-79.
-At sideline at LOS.
+Alert for false start, snap infraction, disconcerting signals by B At sideline at LOS.
 Count A. Monitor substitutes.
 Keep restricted area clear.
 Count 4 or fewer backs.
 Note #s of eligible receivers.
 Signal if wide end on your side is in backfield.
 Alert for false start, ENC, illegal shift or motion.
 Rule on backward pass.
 At sideline at LOS.
 Count A. Monitor substitutes.
 Keep restricted area clear.
 Count 4 or fewer backs.
 Note #s of eligible receivers.
 Signal if wide end on your side is in backfield.
 Alert for false start, ENC, illegal shift or motion.
 Rule on backward pass.
 Establish clock status on every play (next down, kill clock, whistle to R for measurement) 22-25 yds deep on sideline.
 Monitor substitutes.
 Keep restricted area clear.
 Count B, confirm with FJ.
 Establish key(s) at snap.
 Help relay game information to head coach 22-25 yds deep between SL & bottom of numbers.
 Monitor substitutes.
 Keep restricted area clear.
 Count B, confirm with SJ.
 Establish key(s) at snap.
-Help relay game information to head coach RUN Key= near tackle.
+Help relay game information to head coach Signal 5 seconds remaining on 25 sec. clock RUN Key= near tackle.
 At snap, move 2-3 steps back, more only if necessary.
 Watch ball and front side blocks when ball is behind LOS.
 Watch action behind runner when ball goes beyond LOS.
 On option plays, if QB keeps, observe trailing back for fouls then follow QB through SL.
 Key = G, C, G, & T opposite of R. Observe action at POA.
 If play goes wide, move slowly in that direction.
 Watch backside blocks @ Point of Attack.
+When play is dead in SZ or OOB, go to spot to get ball.
 Key - inside end and/or RB, your side Don't leave LOS until runner crosses, unless run comes at you then move into backfield If play is away from you, observe action behind R and U. Responsible for forward progress up to the 2 yd line Pinch only when LTG is threatened.
+Mirror spots - use "soft spots" with LJ.
 Key - inside end and/or RB, your side Don't leave LOS until runner crosses, unless run comes at you then move into backfield If play is away from you, observe action behind R and U. Responsible for forward progress up to the 2 yd line Pinch only when LTG is threatened.
+Mirror spots - use "soft spots" with HL.
 Key= widest receiver your side.
 Take two steps in & maintain cushion.
 Be alert for who is in/out of NZ, crack-back blocks 2-3 steps back at snap, don't backpedal.
 To your side, observe lead blockers.
 Away, observe backside blocks & other off-ball activity.
 When play is over, "accordion in," watch DB action.
-Clean up side lines Responsible for GL and Key= widest receiver your side.
+Clean up side lines Responsible for GL and progress at 2 and in.
+Key= widest receiver your side.
 Take two steps in & maintain cushion.
-Be alert for who is in/out of NZ, crackback blocks.
+Be alert for who is in/out of NZ, crack-back blocks.
 2-3 steps back at snap, don't backpedal.
 To your side, observe lead blockers.
 Away, observe backside blocks & other offball activity.
-When play is over, "accordion in,"
+When play is over, "accordion in," watch DB action.
+Clean up side lines Responsible for GL and progress at 2 and in.